Welcome to Cool Green Science, the conservation science blog of The Nature Conservancy.

 So who are we?

-Matt Miller is the director of science communications at The Nature Conservancy and the editor of Cool Green Science.
+Matt Miller is the editor-in-chief of Cool Green Science.
 A top-notch naturalist and angler, Matt has bushwhacked across six continents and stayed up countless nights to track down the world’s coolest mammals.
+He is the author of Fishing Through Apocalypse: an Angler’s Adventures in the 21st Century.

-Whether it’s tracking chimps, netting eels, or measuring human well-being in a remote village, our writers will take you into the field to the latest, cutting-edge science.
-We’re here to tell the Nature Conservancy’s stories.
+Whether it’s tracking turtles, netting trout, or spending time on the prairie with bison, our writers will take you into the field to the latest, cutting-edge science.
+We’re here to tell stories of The Nature Conservancy.

 As always, we invite you to join the conversation.
 Subscribe to our weekly newsletter, which includes a digest of the latest popular stories.
 Talk to us on Facebook and Twitter.
 And tell your friends.